dgerabagi/data-curation-environment/prompt.md

 # Artifact A[XX]: [Project Name] - Universal Task Checklist
 # Date Created: C[XX]
 # Author: AI Model & Curator
+# Updated on: C10 (Add guidance for planning next cycle)

 - **Key/Value for A0:**
 - **Description:** A generic template for a universal task checklist, designed to organize work by file and complexity.